JetBrains/teamcity-sdk-docs/topics/extending-highlighting-for-web-diff-view.md

-To understand this step you might need to familiarize yourself with a [JFlex](http://jflex.de/) syntax.
+To understand this step, you might need to familiarize yourself with a [JFlex](http://jflex.de/) syntax.